 Artificial intelligence is one of the many key trends in 2018 for the industry.
 Automation has resulted in most firms expediting certain processes, improving workflows, and enhancing efficiencies.

 Tedious tasks that have bogged down accountants for years have been automated, freeing up their time and empowering them to focus on more revenue-generating tasks.
-By 2020, accounting tasks, like payroll, audit, and banking, will be fully automated.

 Working alongside AI has resulted in employees working smarter.
 Advances in technology have provided opportunities, especially to accountants.

 Firms that have embraced automation last year are in better shape than those who didn’t but it’s important to know that it’s not enough to survive.
 More than being abreast with the latest tools and practices, accountants can stay ahead by focusing on the things that make them indispensable to clients.

 Since human empathy and ability are still required to navigate through the industry, accountants must create more valuable relationships with clients.